ibm-cloud-docs/solution-tutorials/big-data-log-analytics.md

    5. Click **Start streaming data**.
    ![Stream landing configuration](images/solution31/stream_landing_configuration.png)

 You now see the status `Queued` for your topic.
-It may take upto 5 minutes until the streaming job is fully dispatched and up and running.
+It may take up to 5 minutes until the streaming job is fully dispatched and up and running.
 You will see the status switch to `Running` at that point.
 In the context menu, you find a new option called `View stream landing configuration`.

 ### Using Kafka console tools with {{site.data.keyword.messagehub}}